 - 1 cup (120 g) whole wheat flour

 - 2 teaspoons bread machine or instant yeast

-- When dough has warmed and looks puffy, preheat oven to 450 F. Use your hands/fingers to flatten the ball until it is the thickness you prefer.
-I use a 13" pizza pan and try to press it to the edge.
+- Use your hands and fingers to flatten the ball until it is the thickness you prefer.
+I use a 13″ pizza pan and try to press it to the edge.
 If you tear it or make a hole, patch it with your fingers.

-- Assemble pizza as you prefer.
-For me that would be sauce first, then cheese, then meat or other toppings.
+- Assemble pizza in this order: Sauce first, then cheese, then meat or other toppings.
 If I have enough, I usually sprinkle a little more cheese over the top.

-- Pop into the oven and turn temperature back to 425 degrees.
-How long you bake the pizza will depend on how liberal you were with the toppings, and your specific oven so I hesitate to be specific about the time.
+- Pop into the oven and turn the temperature back to 425˚F (220˚C) How long you bake the pizza will depend on how liberal you were with the toppings, and your specific oven, so I hesitate to be specific about the time.
 My pizzas usually take around 12 minutes, but yours might be different, so watch carefully after the first 10 minutes.